ezEngine/docs-src/pages/docs/terrain/terrain-overview.md

 Vegetation can be created with standard meshes.
 Using custom [visual shaders](../materials/visual-shaders.md), a basic per-vertex wind animation can be applied.

-Additionally, ezEngine has built in support for [Kraut](kraut-overview.md), a tool that allows you to procedurally generate tree meshes.
+Additionally, ezEngine has built in support for [Kraut](kraut-overview.md), a system for procedurally generating tree meshes directly inside the editor.

 Finally, there is a system to procedurally place objects, typically plants, around the current player position.
 This system is currently undocumented, but the [Testing Chambers](../../samples/testing-chambers.md) project contains scenes which show basic usage.